JanWilczek/wolf-sound-blog/_drafts/2022-01-29-alec-wright.md

 ---
-title: "Deep Learning for Guitar Amplifier Modeling with Alec Wright | WolfTalk #004"
+title: "Deep Learning for Virtual Analog Modeling with Alec Wright | WolfTalk #004"
 description: "An interview with Alec Wright, a PhD student researching deep learning methods for Virtual Analog modeling of audio effects."
 date: 2022-01-29
 author: Jan Wilczek